FASP-QAT/qat-documentation/docs/user/intro.md

 # Introduction

-Welcome to the End User Guide for the FASP-QAT software.
-This guide is designed to help you, the end-user, understand and use the core features of the QAT application.
+Welcome to the User Documentation for the FASP QAT.
+This section is aimed at users of the FASP QAT.
+Both end-users and more technical users will find useful information here.

 ## What's Covered
 - [Getting Started](./getting-started.md)